raphaelmansuy/tutorials/31_observability_llm_adk_vertex.md

 - **For Datadog-centric teams:** Use the OpenTelemetry Collector with dual exporters to get the best of both worlds.
 This gives you a unified view in Datadog while retaining deep integration with Google Cloud services.
 - **For simplicity:** If you are already using the Datadog Agent for other monitoring, using its OTLP ingestion capabilities is often the easiest path.

-By leveraging OpenTelemetry, you can build a flexible and future-proof observability strategy for your Vertex AI and ADK applications.
+By leveraging OpenTelemetry, you can build a flexible and future-proof observability strategy for your Vertex AI and Agent Engine applications.

 ---